_________________________________________________________________

 CARL provides remote access to e-books, e-journals, and databases for current faculty, students, and staff through the following methods:

-A Barcode/PIN OR a Username and Password is required to remotely access CARL's e-books, e-journals, and databases.
+A Username and Password is required to remotely access CARL's e-books, e-journals, and databases.
 Below are the steps in locating these:

 --Click on the Organization Page tab (i.e., located in the top left-hand corner upon first logging in)